 Trecarichi was on the cruiser to celebrate her 50th birthday with her 17-year-old daughter Stefania.

 They had boarded different lifeboats because Trecarichi was cold and had gone below deck to fetch a jacket.
 Stefania survived.

-Meanwhile, Concordia's captain Francesco Schettino is on trial in the Tuscan town of Grosseto on charges of manslaughter, causing a shipwreck and abandoning ship.
+Schettino is on trial over the disaster on charges of manslaughter, causing a shipwreck and abandoning ship.

 To contact the editor, e-mail: